The best hotels in Tainan

 The East District around Tainan Railway Station is more practical but less atmospheric.
 Useful for arrivals by TRA train from Kaohsiung.
 The North District has local neighbourhood life with fewer tourists.
 Anping is 5 km west: good for couples wanting calm but requires transport for every city visit.

-Tainan's best neighborhoods
+Tainan's best hotel regions

 Tainan spreads between the old historic center with its Confucian temple and Dutch colonial fort, and the modern city.
 The West District around Zhongzheng Road is the most atmospheric area for staying, with easy access to the major temples and the best restaurants.
 Anping, 5 km west, is the colonial harbour area with its own fort and seafood scene.